MFG38/puninator/README.md

 In order to generate a pun, you'll want to run main.py in a command line or similar environment.
 Upon running the module, it will display a random pun picked from punlist.py.

 You only need to worry about punlist.py if you want to extend it with more puns.
 To add a pun to the list, open punlist.py in your code editor of choice and write it into the puns[] list between quotation marks ("").
-Don't forget to add commas (outside the quotations marks) at the end of each new line!
+Don't forget to add commas (outside the quotation marks) at the end of each new line!

 ## Submitting more puns